Dr Tatyana Humle

 back to top

-- DI531 - Human Wildlife Conflict and Resource Competition (convenor)
+- DI531: Human Wildlife Conflict and Resource Competition (convenor)

-- DI892 - Current Issues in Primate Conservation (convenor)
+- DI892: Current Issues in Primate Conservation (convenor)

 Great ape rehabilitation and reintroduction

 The chimpanzee sanctuary in the ‘Parc National du Haut Niger’ (PNHN) in Guinea is managed by the Chimpanzee Conservation Center (CCC), a founding member of the Pan African Sanctuary Alliance (PASA).
-The CCC currently holds 37 chimpanzees, primarily all victims of the pet trade.
-The PNHN, which extends over c.
-10,000 km2, is one of the last remaining important formations of dry forest-savanna mosaic in West Africa and a site of high conservation value for both ungulates and wild chimpanzees (Pan troglodytes verus).
+The CCC currently holds more than 40 chimpanzees, primarily all victims of the pet trade.
+The PNHN, which extends over ca. 10,000 km2, is one of the last remaining important formations of dry forest-savanna mosaic in West Africa and a site of high conservation value for both ungulates and wild chimpanzees (Pan troglodytes verus).
 This park also harbours leopards (Panthera pardus) and a small remnant population of lions (P. leo).
 Based upon the IUCN reintroduction guidelines, PASA approved the release of a group of 12 chimpanzees (Pan troglodytes verus) from the CCC in the PNHN.
 These chimpanzees were released in June 2008, 32 km from the sanctuary.
 A further 5 chimpanzees were added to the core release group in August 2011.